JJDHooghiem/enksrf/README.md

 #### dtrkmm

 An implementation of a fused kronecker matrix matrix multiplication.
-It is used to compute an ensemble representing a covarince matrix $P$ that is decomposed into two matrices with kronecker factors so that $A_1 \otimes \A_2 = P$.
+It is used to compute an ensemble representing a covarince matrix $P$ that is decomposed into two matrices with kronecker factors so that $A_1 \otimes A_2 = P$.
 Both these have a cholesky decomposition, which enter the subroutine.
-The algorithm avoids have to compute the full P and its cholesky decomposition, and has some weak optimization (cache blocking) targeting avx2 instructions (tested on AMD EPYC and AMD Ryzen 7).
-Performance on other machines is not guaranteed.
+The algorithm avoids have to compute the full P and its cholesky decomposition, and has some weak optimization (cache blocking) targeting avx2 instructions (tested on AMD EPYC genoa (zen4) and AMD Ryzen 7 (zen3)).
+Performance on other machines is not guaranteed, and make sure to avoid avx512; it is not implemented and so far reduces performance.

 ```python
 pyenkf.enkf_core.dtrkmm(A1, A2, B, C)